Haraguroicha/cs-codingchallenge/README.md

 1. No Lock implementation for add or voting the topics data during its sorting by previous request
 2. Underlying the `sort` package to sort the topics data may bound the performance during large data transation
+3. Topic ID is a sequential unsigned integer value from 1, which will bound when topic was created out of (18,446,744,073,709,551,615 - 1) topics